raandree/230703AdTroubleshooting/README.md

 1. NTLM uses RC4 and should be removed as well.
 Monitoring the usage of NTLM is recommended and plan to restrict it arroding to [Network security: Restrict NTLM: Audit NTLM authentication in this domain](https://learn.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/network-security-restrict-ntlm-audit-ntlm-authentication-in-this-domain)

 1. There are old DNS SRV records of domain controllers decommisioned years ago.
 Are there processes cleaning up DNS on a regular basis?
+Windows DNS Servers have `DNS Scavening` for cleanip up orphaned records.

+1. Maybe get rid of secondary zones and replicate the AD integrated zones to the entire forest

+EnableForwarderReordering

 ## Useful tools and links